etingof/snmpsim-control-plane/README.md

 it can be run stand-alone.
 For production use it's way better to run it under a WSGI HTTP Server such as [gunicorn](https://gunicorn.org).

-Once the tool is up and running, just follow OpenAPI specification (shipped alone with this package) to configure your SNMP Simulator instance by issuing a series of REST API calls.
+Once the `snmpsim-restapi-mgmt` tool is up and running, just follow OpenAPI specification (shipped alone with this package) to configure your SNMP Simulator instance by issuing a series of REST API calls.

 For example, to create a virtual laboratory: